 Lucky for us, times change.
 Foods find each other, new traditions emerge.
 Marinara meets noodles.
 And then, it's like it was always meant to be.
 Delicious destiny.

 Yes, when cultures clash and flavors mash, everybody wins.
-With that in mind, we introduce eight relatively new recipes.
+With that in mind, we introduce eleven relatively new recipes.
 Each combines exciting flavors from at least two different culinary traditions.
 Try 'em out.
 It's like tasting the future.

 1. Thai Hummus